LincaMarius/ISAP-1_Computer_Project/README.md

 I will rename the Memory Address Register block as Address Register.

-To make the design of the Control Unit easier, all control signals are considered active on the rising edge, so the structure of the ISAP-1 processor becomes:
+To make the design of the control block easier, all internal control signals are considered active on the rising edge, so the structure of the ISAP-1 processor becomes:

 ![ Figure 19 ](/Pictures/Figure19.png)